-I’m tired of articles on cheaters.
+I’m tired of the floods of articles on cheaters.

 I’ll wait for the shocked gasps to subside, but it’s the truth.
 It isn’t so much that I think it’s a good thing, but it’s somehow become the worst crime, surpassing neglect or abuse.
 “I’ll forgive anything, except cheating.”
 Heard that time and time again.

-If I cheat in Monopoly, and steal some extra Monopoly money, I might win via unfair advantage.
+If I cheat in Monopoly, and steal some extra Monopoly money, I “win” an via unfair advantage.
 If you cheat on me, what do you win?
 A sense of overwhelming guilt and frustration at your inability to freely see the person you might actually have feelings for, even love?
 How is that getting ahead?
 See, the funny thing is, if you’re cheating on me successfully, I don’t know.
 So I’m not actually losing anything.
 And if you tell me or I find out, I’ll simply say, Cool.
 See you around.
 And that’ll be that for the relationship.
 Because I don’t play stupid games in my relationships.
 If you do, you’re not the one(s) for me.

 6 Tips To Avoid Being Cheated On